majilacodes/Pharmora-BioInformatics/README.md

    - *Use Case:* Early-stage filtering of chemical libraries to focus on drug-like molecules.

-## Intel® Extension for Scikit-learn

-In this project, we utilized the **Intel® Extension for Scikit-learn** to enhance the performance of machine learning models.
-This extension optimizes scikit-learn for Intel® architectures, allowing us to speed up the training and inference of our models without changing the codebase.

-### Why Intel® Extension for Scikit-learn?

-- **Performance Boost:** The extension allows us to achieve higher computational efficiency, particularly for large datasets or complex models.
-We experienced faster training and inference times, enabling quicker iterations during the drug discovery process.

-- **Seamless Integration:** The extension integrates smoothly into the existing scikit-learn ecosystem, allowing us to leverage its optimizations with minimal code modifications.

-### How We Used Intel’s scikit-learn

-We applied Intel® Extension for Scikit-learn in several models, including our **Bioactivity Predictor** and **Molecular Descriptor Calculator**, to accelerate computations involving large molecular datasets.

-Here’s an example of how we patched scikit-learn in our code:

-python
-import numpy as np
-import dpctl
-from sklearnex import patch_sklearn, config_context
-patch_sklearn()

-# Example of using patched scikit-learn models
-from sklearn.ensemble import RandomForestRegressor

-# Using Intel-optimized RandomForestRegressor
-model = RandomForestRegressor()
-model.fit(X_train, y_train)
-predictions = model.predict(X_test)

 ## Installation

 To use Pharmora on your local machine, follow the steps below to install the required dependencies and run the platform.